-This year's Mental Health Awareness Week (18-24 May) focuses on body kindness.
-Dig deeper into mental health problems, wellbeing and ways to alleviate stress with our FREE courses, interactives and articles written by our academic experts.
+Mental Health Awareness Week (13-19 May) focuses on recognising that movement is crucial to our mental wellbeing and looks at the practical steps we can take to address moving enough.
+This year's theme is 'Movement: Moving more for our mental health'.
+Dig deeper into mental health problems, wellbeing and ways to add movement to your daily routines (such as walking and gardening) with our FREE courses, interactives and articles written by our academic experts.

 What is it about new technology that is making many of us anxious and stressed?
 Dr Gini Harrison and Dr Mathijs Lucassen explore the top five stressors: